axeluhl/sailing-analytics/wiki/planning/WaypointInferrer.md

 ### Scenario 1: Starting a race with no information about Marks and Waypoints.

-WaypointInferrer should detect possible Marks, decide for the PassingInstructions and then store the Waypoint persistent in the race
+WaypointInferrer should detect possible Marks, decide for the PassingInstructions and then store the Waypoint persistent in the race:

 * If we decide for a Mark position based on a threeshold number of competitors already passed should we take in consideration the upcoming competitors for the final Mark position and if we do so how can we achieve that?

 * First approach is to work only with smartphone tracked races.
 A check box in Smartphone Tracking connector is needed.
 Also SailInsight2.0 should have an option to use that feature.

 * If that checkbox is checked the inferred marks and waypoints should also appear in CourseLayoutEditor.
+They can then be updated and/or refined.
+The EditMarkPositions feature on the RaceMap is then also enabled.